teamheaven/Travel-Management-System/README.md

 ## Running the Project
 1. Import project in IDE (Eclipse/IntelliJ)
 2. Add `mysql-connector-java` to classpath
+3. Add `jcalendar-1.4.jar` to classpath using ;
-3. Run `database.sql` in MySQL to create tables & sample data
+4. Run `database.sql` in MySQL to create tables & sample data
-4. Double click `run.bat` to start application
+5. Double click `run.bat` to start application
+6. `javac -d bin -cp "libs/" src/.java` to compile the file
+7. `java -cp "bin;libs/*" LoginForm` to run the file